jamiejackson/nmc_docker_tutorial/README.md

 docker-machine env nmc
 ```

-In windows, the command that establishes the `docker-machine` context (for the `nmc` docker machine) is the following.
+In Windows, the command that establishes the `docker-machine` context (for the `nmc` docker machine) is the following.
 OSX/Linux will be different.
 ```
 FOR /f "tokens=*" %i IN ('docker-machine env nmc') DO %i
 ```

+## Optional Explicit VirtualBox Shared Folder

 Windows users: If your project files live in `C:\Users`, then I think you'll be okay without the following explicit VirtualBox shared folder.
 I don't usually work out of my home directory, so I created a share.